mitchLui/beees_makeathon_2021/README.md

 # BEEES Make-a-thon 2021

-This project stores the project created for the [University of Bristol BEEES Make-a-thon 2021][1].
+This repository stores the project created for the [University of Bristol BEEES Make-a-thon 2021][1].

 ---